Everest Base Camp Trek with Helicopter Return

 • Three times meals a day during the trekking (Breakfast, Lunch, and Dinner)

-• Salary for the guide and porters, insurance, food, and accommodation.
+• Salary for the guide, insurance, food, and accommodation.

 • Per person, a Trekking map